-Triggerfyre is a tool that creates triggers for your chat to use to activate media elements on your stream, such as images, sounds, videos, or GIFs.
+Triggerfyre is a tool and fun stream idea that creates triggers for your chat to use to activate media elements on your stream, such as images, sounds, videos, or GIFs.
 You can fine-tune your settings to specify user permissions (e.g., subs, VIPs, mods, etc.), cooldowns, and more.

 You can also require channel points to activate a trigger as a fun way to encourage viewers to spend their points and interact with you.

 Triggerfyre is free to use and easy to set up.
 If you don’t have the time or energy to deal with the specifics, then you have the option to give your trusted mods permission to set and modify the triggers for you.

 Streamer tools provide new and fun ways for you to engage with your community and grow your channel.
 There are a lot of great Twitch tools and plugins out there, and finding the right ones for your stream setup will take some trial and error.

 The list we’ve provided in this guide is by no means exhaustive, but it includes some of the best tools and plugins for Twitch streamers.
 Try a few and see which ones fit your channel’s vibe!